-A person with curly hair wearing a butter yellow dress with spaghetti straps sits on green grass, looking toward the camera.
-The dress features a full skirt and visible tulle layers underneath.
+A woman with curly hair wearing a butter yellow, sleeveless dress with thin straps sits on green grass, looking slightly up at the camera.
+The dress features a full skirt with visible layers of tulle underneath.

 House of CB